openid/OpenID4VC_SecTrust/draft-oid4vc-security-and-trust.md

 she uses the Credentials.
 This must be supported by the Issuer, the Wallet, and the Trust Framework.

-> **Privacy Requirement P-80:** The protocol must ensure that the Issuer
+> **Privacy Requirement P-80:** The protocol, including the revocation
-> cannot learn where the End-User uses the Credential.
+> mechanism, must ensure that the Issuer cannot learn where the End-User uses
+> the Credential.

 > **Privacy Requirement W-60:** The Wallet must ensure that the Issuer
 > cannot learn where the End-User uses the Credential.